 THERE IS ZERO TOLERANCE FOR PARKING IN NON-ASSIGNED AREAS.

 Buses: The Department of Parking and Transportation operates a transit bus system (UTS) that serves the Central Grounds, the Health System, and the satellite parking areas (Scott Stadium, Emmet/Ivy Garage and U-Hall).
 The Charlottesville Transit Service (CTS) offers free bus rides to all UVA employees when a valid UVa ID is presented.

 Motorcycles: Motorcycles are considered motor vehicles in the University parking system.
 Residents may purchase a standard or reserved area permit for a motorcycle, as applicable.
 There are areas designated for motorcycle parking.
 A map is available from the Department of Parking and Transportation.

 Parking Tickets: Parking tickets must be paid or appealed within seven days after receipt.
-You can appeal online or via mail; see the Parking and Transportation ticket appeals page for details.
+You can appeal online or via mail.

 Permits remain the property of the University of Virginia and are subject to removal and repossession by University authorities for abusing parking privileges or failing to pay parking fines or bills.
 Trainees will continue to be charged for the permit while it remains in their possession, whether they are actually parking or not.
 The permit must be returned to Parking and Transportation in order to cancel the billing contract.
 Unpaid traffic fines or bills from previous periods are justification for refusal to issue the next year’s parking permits to University personnel.
 Residents will not receive certification of completion of training if they have any outstanding fines or bills.